-Both the seller and buyer have to pay real estate transfer tax, which is currently set at %4 (as of 2017) of the declared value of the real estate.
+Both the seller and buyer have to pay real estate transfer tax, which is normally set at %4 of the declared value of the real estate.
 In theory, this is shared equally between the buyer and seller, so each party shall pay %2, however in practice it is mostly borne by the buyer.
-The seller also has to pay TRY 120- (as of 2017) as a fixed fee.
+There is a service fee of TRY 117,50- as a fixed fee.

 VAT is payable on the sale of real estate if the seller is a legal entity.
 The VAT regime may sound complicated because VAT rate is based on the type of the property, square meter of the property, price per square metre of the land as determined by the local municipalities, when the construction permit is obtained.
 Basically;

 - Commercial property sales are subject to 18% VAT

 - Residential property sales are subject to 1%, 8% or 18% depending on above criteria such as whether the property is smaller or larger than 150 m2

 As the government lowered the real estate transfer tax temporarily to 3% to support he real estate market, the VAT of 18% above has also been temporarily decreased to 8% until 31.12.2018.

 In case there is a preliminary contract for sale, the notary fee (%0,683 of the contract value as for 2018) and stamp tax (%0,948 of the contract value as for 2018) will also have to be paid.

 On the other hand, there are some taxes arisen from the ownership of the real estate.
 The real estate tax rate varies between 0.1% and 0.6% depending on the type of real estate (land, household or business premises).